 The KRS computer program reinforces the students’ reading, spelling, visual memory, and language usage skills and develops fluency in reading.
 KRS uses a phonetic approach to reading, with the computer being an essential component of the instructional process.
-It ensures students’ competency in reading, writing, and communicating and their adaptation to new technologies.
+It ensures students’ competency in reading, writing, and communicating as adaptated to computer technology.
 Because of the effectiveness of the computer program, it has been validated by the U.S. Department of Education.
 All students receive instruction in KRS in Computer Lab 1.